 A personal injury claim, whether it’s held in a personal savings account, term deposit or invested elsewhere, may be classified as ‘property’ for the purposes of a family law matter.
 It may be that the personal injury claim accounts for the majority, if not all, of the asset pool.

 Therefore, regardless of whether you are currently in a relationship, considering separation, or considering whether to move in with or marry your current partner, it is important to seek legal advice.
-A member of our team can advise you on the implications of a personal injury claim and how this could impact a property settlement.
+A member of our team of the best family lawyers gold coast area can advise you on the implications of a personal injury claim and how this could impact a property settlement.